Last Updated: September 25, 2020

 If you've ever searched for a new movie to watch on Netflix, you know how taxing the process can be.
 With what seems like an endless amount of titles, it can take hours to find the perfect film that matches your mood.
 Though the task of finding the perfect movie to watch may seem overwhelming, we've got you covered with this list of the best movies on Netflix.
-From classic films like The Good, The Bad, and The Ugly to hilarious comedies like Burn After Reading, there's no shortage of films to choose from.
+From classics like Pride & Prejudice to hilarious comedies like Burn After Reading, there's no shortage of films to choose from.

 Whatever your film preferences are, there are plenty of other options to choose from.
 Whether you prefer a rom-com, a laugh-out-loud comedy, documentaries, crime thrillers, over-the-top drama, Disney movies, superhero flicks from Marvel, an adaptation, or something based on a true story, there are movies and TV shows galore for everyone streaming on Netflix.